The one with STORMAGEDDON, DARK LORD OF ALL.

 Staff close up a contemporary department store at night, complaining of brief power flickers in the lights.
 One woman enters the changing rooms, appalled at the mess, but discovers someone still in one of the cubicles.
 She goes to open the door, telling them the store is closing up, but soon lets out a scream...

 Craig now lives in a nice big house with his girlfriend Sophie and their baby boy Alfie.
-Sophie is going out for the weekend, leaving the baby with Craig.
+Sophie is not present for the weekend, leaving the baby with Craig.
 And although Craig insists he can be responsible, several of Sophie's friends and family call to check up on him, leaving him feeling quite unsure of himself as a father.

 The Doctor quickly reverses the transmat before they are discovered, and disables the device.
 As Craig departs, the Doctor spots a familiar couple in the department store: Amy and Rory.
 He stops himself from going to see them and instead hides himself behind some underwear.
-The two are doing well: Amy has become a famous model for a line of perfume called Petrichor
+The two are doing well: Amy has become a famous model for a line of perfume called Petrichor, a scent for "the girl who is tired of waiting".

 With a newly-reprogrammed Cybermat, the Doctor leaves Craig a note and heads to the store himself.
 Craig finds the note and shortly follows with Alfie.
 The Doctor is surprised to find the Cybermat pointing to the changing room stalls, and in one discovers a tunnel leading underground.
 He follows the tunnel, discovering a centuries-old Cyberman ship buried in the ground.
 Aboard, he is caught by six Cybermen, their entire force at the time.
 The Cyberleader explains that they were awakened when the store was built, and are now siphoning small amounts of power to recharge themselves and to grow their army to take over the world.